Board of Directors

 At Large Seat

 Dave Takush is the Head Cidermaker and co-owner of 2 Towns Ciderhouse.
-Dave earned a Master’s Degree in fermentation science at Oregon State University and has almost over a decade of experience in the craft beer, wine and cider industries.
+Dave earned a Master’s Degree in fermentation science at Oregon State University and has over a decade and a half of experience in the craft beer, wine and cider industries.
 His passion for fermentation led him to join two childhood friends in starting 2 Towns Ciderhouse in Corvallis, Oregon.
 Now one of the largest craft cider producers in the nation, 2 Towns has over 100 employees and is dedicated to producing quality craft cider from 100% fresh-pressed Pacific NW apples.
 Dave is also a board member of the Cider Institute of North America.

 John Behrens